Running a Keep3r Network keeper

 To get your Relayer registered as a Keeper, the first step is to bond it.
 Click on the gear icon in your Relayer settings page, and choose to Bond to Keep3r Network.

-After the transaction to bond your Relayer is sent, your Relayer will now enter a 3-day waiting period before it can be activated as a Relayer.
+After the transaction to bond your Relayer is sent, your Relayer will now enter a 3-day waiting period before it can be manually activated as a Keeper.
 You can access your Relayer page at any time to check how much time is remaining.

 Now that you have your Relayer active as a Keeper, let’s set up the Defender Autotask that will instruct your Relayer to send them.
 An Autotask is a snippet of code that runs at regular intervals, in this case, we’ll use it to automate the process of bonding, activating, searching for jobs, and executing them.